arrow_back

 Discuss your working environment - What version of your agent do you suppose would be tested if you ran the test simulator using the Draft environment?
 You guessed it!
 The working copy that you've recently saved or uploaded.
 You can test the working copy of your virtual agent in Draft until you're ready to create a version of it.
 At that point, you could save it to another environment so that another team can begin testing that frozen version.

-By selecting a specific environment, the test is running the version of your virtual agent loaded to the specified environment (which may be different from what you're currently working on in Dialogflow in Draft mode).
+By selecting a specific environment, the test is running the version of your virtual agent loaded to the specified environment (which may be different from what you're currently working on in Conversational Agents in Draft mode).
 Another benefit is you can test different versions without going through the process of retraining the model (which can take some time for larger, more complex virtual agents).

 Check your knowledge